ncostamagna/rust-lab/readme.md

 Shadowing: When you shadow a variable, a new memory location is allocated for each new value.
 The previous variable is no longer accessible within the new scope, but it still occupies memory until it goes out of scope and is cleaned up by Rust's ownership system.
 ```

+## Stack & Heap
+In Rust, understanding the stack and the heap is crucial due to its role as a systems programming language.
+The stack and heap are two types of memory used during runtime.
+The stack operates on a last-in, first-out basis, storing data in a fixed order and removing it in reverse.
+It is fast but requires data to have a known, fixed size.
+The heap, on the other hand, is more flexible but less organized.
+It allows for storing data with unknown or variable sizes by allocating space dynamically and returning a pointer to that space.
+<br /><br />
+Stack operations are faster because they occur in a predefined order, while heap operations are slower as they involve searching for available memory and managing pointers.
+Data on the heap must be accessed via pointers, making it slower to retrieve compared to data on the stack.
+<br /><br />
+When a function is called, its parameters and local variables are stored on the stack.
+Once the function finishes, this data is removed.
+Ownership in Rust manages heap data, ensuring that memory is efficiently allocated and deallocated, minimizing duplication, and preventing memory leaks.
+While Rust’s ownership model simplifies memory management, understanding the stack and heap provides insight into why Rust operates the way it does.

 ### Stack